 In 2000, he returned to MAG-39 and was subsequently reassigned to HMLA-367 for a third time and served as the squadron Executive Officer.
 From 2001 to 2003, he served as the 3d Marine Aircraft Wing Future Operations Officer and deployed in support of Operation Iraqi Freedom.
 While overseas, he served as a Senior Watch Officer in the Tactical Air Command Center and flew more than fifty combat missions with MAG-39 squadrons in support of 1st Marine Expeditionary Force ground units.
-A career highlight during this combat tour included providing Command & Control support for the 7th Marine Regiment’s night raid into and subsequent total destruction of a terrorist training camp located at Salmon Pak, Iraq.
+A career highlight during this combat tour included providing Command & Control support for the 7th Marine Regiment’s night raid and destruction of a terrorist training camp located at Salmon Pak, Iraq.

 In 2003, he returned to the Acquisition work force at NAVAIRSYSCOM as the H-1 Upgrades Deputy Program Manager.
 He managed an annual budget of over $250 million dollars and was responsible for coordinating new UH-1Y and AH-1Z aircraft production, training curriculum and simulation development, and post fielding logistics support planning.